Skip to content

 Invalid character.

-Scopie only allows letters, numbers, underscore _ and dashes - in scope blocks, any other character is invalid.
+Scopie only allows letters, numbers, underscore _ and dashes - in literal blocks, any other character is invalid.

 Valid